jml/code.mumak.net/content/2017-05-30-what-is-spake2.rst

    We want to define our protocol to allow lots of different underlying implementations, and without getting bogged down in how they actually work.

-For SPAKE2, we have add an additional requirement for the group: it is finite and has a prime number of elements.
+For SPAKE2, we have an additional requirement for the group: it is finite and has a prime number of elements.
 We'll use :math:`p` to refer to this number—this is what is meant by "of prime order :math:`p`" above.

 Due to the magic of group theory [#]_, this gives :math:`G` some bonus properties:

 * it is *cyclic*, we can generate all of the elements of the group by picking one (not the identity) and adding it to itself over and over
-* it is *abelian*, that is :math:`X + Y = Y + X`,
+* it is `abelian`_, that is :math:`X + Y = Y + X`,
   for any two elements :math:`X`, :math:`Y` in :math:`G` (commutativity)

-Which explains what we mean by "a generator element, :math:`g`", it's just an element from the group that's not the identity.
+Which explains what we mean by "a generator element", :math:`g`, it's just an element from the group that's not the identity.
 We can use it to make any other element of the group by adding it to itself.
+If the group weren't cyclic, we could, in general, only use :math:`g` to generate a subgroup.

 The process of adding an element to itself over and over is called *scalar multiplication* [#]_.
 In mathematical notation, we write it like this: